HumanDynamics/openbadge-hub-py/README.md

 Install the image on a SD card
 * On most operating systems, you can use Etcher (https://etcher.io/)
-* More instructions can be found [here](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md).
+* More instructions can be found here - https://www.raspberrypi.org/documentation/installation/installing-images/linux.md

 Turn on ssh on raspberry pi
 * Mount the boot partition of the SD Card